Guide

 11 tips for starting a handyman or handywoman business

 A handyman or handywoman deals with home repair and routine maintenance in people’s homes.
-This is a different career than a general contractor.
-The average handyman/handywoman has learned their trade through periods of hands-on experience working on different types of jobs.
+This is different to being a general contractor.
+The average handyman/handywoman has learned their trade through hands-on experience working on different types of jobs.

 1. Research and develop a business plan